 Information & Facilities

 For information about Kintetsu Railways ask at the ticket office counter on the B1 level.
-For tourist information you actually have two choices.
-Kintetsu Nara Station is unusual in that it has two competing Tourist Information Offices.
-The first one is on the 1st floor of the Kintetsu Nara Station building.
+For tourist information, visit the Kintetsu Nara Station Tourist Information Center on the 1st floor of the Kintetsu Building.

 Shopping & Restaurants

-Just outside the East Ticket Gates and along the passage that runs between the East and West Gates is the Times Place shopping mall.
+Just outside the East Ticket Gates and along the passage that runs between the East and West Gates is the Time’s Place Nara shopping area.
 There are a lot of souvenir shops here.
 Look out for the Kakinoha-zushi shop which sells sushi wrapped in persimmon leaves – a typical Nara delicacy.

-You can find a café and a small standing bar on the B1 basement level of the station building outside the East Ticket Gates.
-There is also a noodle shop on the 1st floor and a Chinese restaurant on the 8th floor of the building.
+Inside this area you can find a café, a craft-beer shop, and a small standing bar, though tenants and opening hours can change.
 The entrance to the Higashimuki shopping arcade which has a great variety of shops and restaurants is just outside the station’s east exit.

 ATMs at Kintetsu Nara Station